clusterio/clusterio/docs/contributing.md

 After this running `git fetch upstream` will get the updated branches from the main repository.
 Do not run `git pull upstream` it will mess thing up!

+### Setting up the Development Environment

+The project is organized into several packages that are all managed through Lerna.
+In order to get the development environment up and running you will need to run the following commands:

+    npm install
+    npx lerna bootstrap

+This installs dependencies needed by tests and links the packages up so they work from the git work tree.

 ### Starting a Feature Branch